-Seeing the desert in the evening, or at night, is a breathtaking experience.
+Exploring the desert is a breathtaking experience, whether you do in during the day or at night.
 And here in the Palm Springs area, you can actually drive to the San Andreas Fault, which runs through much of California.

 #11 Enjoy retail therapy at El Paseo in Palm Desert

 Reminiscent of Rodeo Drive in Beverly Hills, El Paseo is a lovely place to shop or just to window shop and stroll.
 It’s about one mile from end to end, and they offer a free shuttle if you don’t want to walk.

 You’ll see lots of high end stores, from Bottega Veneta to Saks Fifth Avenue, as well as unique boutique stores.
 You’ll also find lots of great dining in the area, so plan to visit around lunch or dinner.

 I love the art galleries that are everywhere in El Paseo.
 Just like at charming Carmel-by-the-Sea, you can not only view the art up close, you can sometimes meet and chat with the artists as well.

 Don’t miss all the public art exhibits along El Paseo.
 And from November through May, on the first Friday of each month, you can join the El Paseo Art Walk.